-To ensure your sales pipeline is highly-tuned and optimised to engage your leads from first contact to post-purchase, you should:
+To ensure your sales pipeline is highly-tuned and optimized to engage your leads from first contact to post-purchase, you should:

 - Assign specific roles to your sales reps (prospecting, nurturing, negotiation, post-purchase care, etc.), empowering your team to play to their strengths while working together cohesively from start to finish.

-- Define your key stages by analysing your buyer’s journey using marketing automation and web analytics tools, then map our a clear process that accomodates the buyer’s journey
+- Define your key stages by analyzing your buyer’s journey using marketing automation and web analytics tools, then map our a clear process that accommodates the buyer’s journey

 - Reviewing and improving your sales pipeline consistently is vital, so you must drill down into each stage of the journey to ensure everything flows with maximum efficiency.
 Consult your sales as well as customer data to identify potential inefficiencies or bottlenecks that are causing your reps to miss opportunities.
 For instance, you might discover that your qualified leads are dropping off at the nurturing stage of the pipeline.
 To tackle the issue, you can drill down into your communication touchpoints to see which is lacking engagement the most, and review your content or messaging for improved results.